Purchasing and Owning a Kinetico

 Canada has been chlorinating its water supplies for over one hundred years.
 It is through this treatment method that we have been able to virtually wipe out water-borne diseases such as cholera and typhoid fever.

-It is what lies beneath the surface of the population’s concerns over chlorine’s effect on the taste and odour of their water that has sparked heated debate.
+It is what lies beneath the surface of the population’s concerns over chlorine’s effect on the taste and odor of water that has sparked heated debate.
 Debate has centered on the safety of chlorine with respect to its potential as a carcinogen.

 Drinking water generally carries lead from plumbing that has been connected with lead solder (outlawed in 1986) or from outdated water distribution lines.
 There are a number of things you can do to reduce the risk of lead in your drinking water.
 Some sources suggest running your tap water for a couple of minutes before filling a glass to flush any accumulated lead from the water line (lead dissolves into standing water over time).
 However, this is not a foolproof solution, as there is no way of knowing whether all of the lead has been removed and since lead can still dissolve into running water.